Aida Vedishcheva: Music career

 Aida Vedishcheva began her singing performance career in the early 1960s, in Orel State Philharmonic Society.
 Vedishcheva sang in the famous jazz orchestras of Oleg Lundstrem and later of Leonid Utyosov orchestras.
-From 1966 on, she was performing along with the "Meloton" ensemble as well as the Vocal-instrumental ensemble (VIE) "Blue Guitars" led by Igor Granov.
+From 1966 on, she was performing along with the "Meloton" ensemble (a variety theatrical performance "Singing Short Stories" was created) as well as the Vocal-instrumental ensemble (VIE) "Blue Guitars" led by Igor Granov.
 The same year (1966), Vedishcheva became a laureate of the First "All-Union Competition of Soviet Song".
 She achieved the national recognition after singing "Song About Bears" in 1967 for the movie Kidnapping, Caucasian Style (seven and a half million records were sold).
 The song from the movie-musical "Red, Blue, Green" (1967).
 In 1968, for the song "Geese, Geese" ("Gusi, gusi") she received a diploma at the Sopot International song festival (the Polish Baltic Sea coast).
 That was followed by such songs/movie soundtracks as "Volcano of Desires" ("Help Me") for the movie The Diamond Arm (1968), the soundtrack for the movie "White Piano" with the song "I'll Wait for You", "The First Spring".
 With the song "Comrade" (1970), Vedishcheva won the 1st prize on the competition at the Moscow radio station "Youth".
 The record of this song was sold by millions by the record firm "Melodia" and became the hymn of youth of 1970's.
 The next hit from Aida came with "Forest Deer" from the movie Way to go Nastia!".
 These popular songs of Ms. Vedishcheva has been sold by firm "Melodia" in circulation of 30 million copies.

 Despite her great success among the listeners, she met numerous obstacles from the Soviet officials.
 One of the reasons was the anti-Semitism politics of Sergey Lapin, the chairman of All-Union Radio as well as her unauthorized performance in Sopot Festival shortly after the events of the Prague Spring (after which she was blacklisted by the USSR Ministry of Culture).
 Among such obstacles there were cases when her name not making into movies' credits, prohibition of concert tours abroad, even cancellation of concerts, cold receptions on television, erased tapes with her recordings on the radio.
 For example, her song "Forest Deer" was recognized as the Song of the Year, but on the television instead of Aida it was performed by Loktev ensemble.
 From the mid-1970s on, Vedishcheva's name disappeared from the credits of some movies and cartoons.
-In 1980, she finally left with her mother and son to the New York.
+In March 1980, she finally left with her mother and son to New York.